neverwannafly/obsidian/mindmap/Engineering/System Design/Proctoring Service.md

 - This consumer will listen to the SQS and do simple post-processing of the video.
 - This consumer is also responsible for creating the HLS playlist.
 Since, for now, we'll be doing this post the test is ended, this consumer can only do HLS playlist generation.
 - For screen-recordings that are missing chunks, we’ll replace them with a placeholder segment video (black screen) to not break continuity.
--
 ## Technical Considerations

 - We need to sync the user’s clock with server clock as part of system check screens.
 We saw one ticket wrt user setting his clock something else from standard internet time.
 This can mess up screen-recording timestamps if user changes his clock midway during the test.
 - If we want to be able to read in almost realtime for integrity events analysis, we’ll have to ensure the videos we upload to s3 are self contained webm files.
 If we upload the continuous streams, we can only playback the video once the attempt has ended or we’ll have to continuously keep replaying the video stream from the beginning.

-# Reviews
-- [ ] Integrity Service as whole should be pursued instead of having different services
-- [ ] session_uuid should be primary key